XanaduAI/quantum-neural-networks/README.md

 * **Tetrominos learning**: The folder `tetrominos_learning` contains the Python script `tetrominos_learning.py`, which trains a continuous-variable (CV) quantum neural network.
 The task of the network is to encode 7 different 4X4 images, representing the (L,O,T,I,S,J,Z) [tetrominos](https://en.wikipedia.org/wiki/Tetromino), in the photon number distribution of two light modes.
 Once the training phase is completed, the script `plot_images.py` can be executed in order to generate a `.png` figure representing the final results.

 <img align='right' src="https://github.com/XanaduAI/quantum-neural-networks/blob/master/static/tetronimo_gif.gif">

-## Requirements

-To construct and optimize the variational quantum circuits, these scripts and notebooks use the TensorFlow backend of [Strawberry Fields](https://github.com/XanaduAI/strawberryfields).
-In addition, matplotlib is required for generating output plots.

-**Due to subsequent interface upgrades, these scripts will work only with Strawberry Fields version <= 0.10.0.**

 ## Using the scripts